Year-97/exercise/README.md

-# exercise
+# exercise fork

-Fork is for pasta.
+Fork is for pasta